-Pinkie Pie and, inexplicably, Applejack in the Japanese dub of My Little Pony: Friendship Is Magic.
-Gilda uses it as well, which is weird when you consider they made Rainbow Dash a Bokukko, and Gilda is just tomboyish as her (if not more so).
+Pinkie Pie and Applejack in the Japanese dub of My Little Pony: Friendship Is Magic.
+Gilda uses it as well, which is weird when you consider they made Rainbow Dash a Bokukko, and Gilda is just as tomboyish as her (if not more so).

 Tendonman from Anpanman uses it, though in his case, it emphasizes his hick background by making his words seem rushed and slurred (he also uses "zansu", another term that's often exclusively feminine).